Ford Kuga Vignale (2016-2019) Review and Prices

-To do it, the Kuga Vignale has been kitted out with exterior chrome that makes it looks more premium, while inside you get soft quilted leather seats, a leather-wrapped dashboard and an active noise cancellation system that makes the interior even quieter.
-Other than that, the rest is regular high-spec Kuga, meaning a refreshed interior design with fewer buttons than before and a spacious cabin for five adults and their luggage.
+So, the Kuga Vignale has been kitted out with lashings of chrome trim outside that makes it look more upmarket, while inside you get soft quilted leather seats, a leather-wrapped dashboard and a noise-cancellation system that makes the interior even quieter.

-The uncluttered dashboard is centred around an eight-inch touchscreen that boasts Ford’s latest Sync 3 software.
-It has smartphone functionality, meaning you can pinch and swipe to navigate through menus.
-Ford claims that the voice recognition is more advanced than ever – understanding conversational speech – although we reckon simple commands still work the best.
+The uncluttered dashboard is centred around an eight-inch touchscreen that includes Ford’s latest Sync 3 software.
+It has smartphone-style functionality, meaning you can pinch and swipe to navigate through menus.
+Ford claims that the voice recognition is more advanced than ever – understanding conversational speech – but we reckon simple commands still work the best.

-You get three top-of-the-range engines to choose from – one petrol and a 2.0-litre diesel with either 148 or 178hp.
-With fuel economy of 60.1mpg, the 148hp diesel is more fuel efficient than upmarket rivals with equivalent power, although it comes with two-wheel drive rather than the four-wheel drive fitted to the more powerful models.
+Given the Vignale’s position at the top of the Kuga range, it’s only natural that it should be available with three top-of-the-range engines – one petrol and a 2.0-litre diesel with either 148 or 178hp.
+With fuel economy of 60.1mpg, the 148hp diesel is more fuel-efficient than upmarket rivals with equivalent power, although it comes with two-wheel drive rather than the four-wheel drive fitted to the more powerful models.

-Fuel economy isn’t a strong point of the 178hp 1.5-litre EcoBoost petrol because thanks to its relatively small capacity you need to rev it hard to get any meaningful performance.
+Fuel economy isn’t a strong point of the 178hp 1.5-litre EcoBoost petrol because its relatively small capacity means you need to rev it hard to get any meaningful performance.
 As a result, the already unimpressive fuel economy of 38mpg will be hard to match in the real world.

-The Vignale is the most expensive Kuga you can buy, so equipment levels reflect that.
+As with the engines, so the standard equipment fitted to the Vignale reflects its position as the most expensive Kuga you can buy.
 On top of the aforementioned luxury upgrades, there’s also a huge raft of safety systems fitted as standard including adaptive lighting and Active City Stop that works at speeds of up to 31mph.